Top Posts

 written by Livia

-Between the two of us, these were the top 5 Indonesian dishes we agreed upon:
+Between the two of us, these are the six Indonesian foods we keep coming back to.

 1. Bakso